raascal/react-native-unity-view/README.md

 }
 ```

-2. Send message use javascript.
+2. Send message &use javascript.

 ```
 onToggleRotate() {